phi-grib/Data_curation/README.md

 - Mixture checking
 - Sanitization error handler
 - Optimizing the filtering function.
 Now it's a bit nested, which makes it more difficult to update and mantain for other developers

+Usage example:
+In the Jupyter Notebook that comes in the package there is an example of usage.